 Burien Community Center Annex Building Closure

-The Burien Community Center Annex ("the Annex") occupies the former Burien Community Center.
-The building sits next to a multi-amenity park that includes a popular skate park, basketball court, picnic tables, and open grassy spaces.
+The Burien Community Center Annex ("the Annex") was located in the former Burien Community Center.
+The building sat next to a multi-amenity park that includes a popular skate park, basketball court, picnic tables, and open grassy spaces.

-The consultant delivered a Facility Condition Assessment of the condition of the Annex to City on December 16, 2019 .
-The consultant reported several key environmental health and safety concerns such as materials potentially containing asbestos that are deteriorating, lead pipes that may cause elevated lead levels in drinking water, structural issues with the chimney, and lack of fire sprinklers throughout most of the facility.
-Furthermore, the consultant identified several systems that are at the end of their useful life including, the building’s plumbing, boiler, electrical, and ventilation systems.
-The physical structure of the building is also failing including the roof, siding and windows..
+The consultant delivered a Facility Condition Assessment of the condition of the Annex to City on December 16, 2019.
+The consultant reported several key environmental health and safety concerns such as materials potentially containing asbestos that were deteriorating, lead pipes that could cause elevated lead levels in drinking water, structural issues with the chimney, and lack of fire sprinklers throughout most of the facility.
+Furthermore, the consultant identified several systems that were at the end of their useful life including the building’s plumbing, boiler, electrical, and ventilation systems.
+The physical structure of the building was also failing, including the roof, siding, and windows.
 Common industry practice is to create a scale for interpreting the Facility Condition Index as a way to prioritize facility needs and or to determine if a facility is worth updating.
-The Annex was rated as critical condition on the Facility Condition Index, meaning the deficiencies cost more than building replacement.
-Costs include:
+The Annex was rated as being in critical condition on the Facility Condition Index, meaning the deficiencies cost more than building replacement.

-• Deficiencies requiring remediation by 2024 total $6 million.
+• Deficiencies which required remediation by 2024 totaled $6 million.

-• After the deficiencies are addressed, the cost of maintaining the facility as-is (assuming no large code-upgrades or remodels) from 2025 to 2038 is another $4.8 million.
+• After the deficiencies are addressed, the cost of maintaining the facility as-is (assuming no large code upgrades or remodels) from 2025 to 2038 would be an additional $4.8 million.

-• The estimated cost for replacing the North Building with a new facility is $6.8 million.
+• The estimated cost for replacing the North Building with a new facility would have been $6.8 million.

-• The estimated cost for replacing the South Building with a new facility is $4.6 million.
+• The estimated cost for replacing the South Building with a new facility would have been $4.6 million.

 Burien Community Center Annex Facility Condition Reports